 To look for latches in your synthesized design, open the synthesis report generated by ISE by clicking "View Synthesis Report" under the "Synthesize-XST" option.
 In the synthesis report, look for "Macro Statistics" and see if any latches are being shown.
 Alternatively, you can look for "cell usage" in the report and there should not be any cells under "Flip Flops/Latches" having names starting with "L".
+Ensure that there are no latches in your design.

-Also, after adding the counter/clock divider block to your design, simulate the top entity in Modelsim before directly synthesizing using ISE to ensure that the counter/divider works.
+Also, after adding the counter/clock divider block to your design, simulate the top module in Modelsim before directly synthesizing using ISE to ensure that the counter/divider works.
 And while simulating, reduce the large values (like 5000000) in the counter to small values (say 50), so that simulation takes less time and the waveforms are legible.
 Don't forget to switch to the correct (large) value before synthesizing.